applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 8. Oyl SDK interacts with Bitcoin network
 9. Response flows back through the layers
 10. UI updates with results or error messages

+### Token Balance and Image Flow

+1. User navigates to AlkanesBalanceExplorer page
+2. User enters a Bitcoin address or connects wallet
+3. Form submission triggers getAlkanesByAddress call
+4. SDK transforms response to include tokenId information
+5. Component displays token list with basic information
+6. For each token with a tokenId, component calls getAlkanesTokenImage
+7. getAlkanesTokenImage uses performAlkanesSimulation with input value 1000
+8. Hex string response is converted to data URI using hexToDataUri
+9. Images are stored in component state and displayed in the UI
+10. User can view token details including name, symbol, ID, and image

 ### Wallet Data Flow